Totonyus/ydl_api/readme.md

 * Installation with pip3 : `fastapi`, `uvicorn`, `youtube-dl`

 ```
-pip3 install fastapi youtube-dl uvicorn
+pip3 install fastapi youtube-dl uvicorn --upgrade
 ```

-* Make sure you have the last youtube-dl version installed : `youtube-dl --version` (currently `2020.09.06`).
+* Make sure you have the last youtube-dl version installed : `youtube-dl --version` (currently `2020.11.1.1`).
 You could have problems with some videos if you use an older version.

 ### Installation
 #### Download this repo